-1. BASIS OF PRESENTATION
+BASIS OF PRESENTATION

 The accompanying Statement of Revenues and Expenses of Intercollegiate Athletics Programs has been prepared on the accrual basis of accounting.
 The purpose of the Statement is to present a summary of revenues and expenses of the intercollegiate athletics programs of the University for the year ended June 30, 2024.
-The Statement includes those intercollegiate athletics programs by outside organizations not under the accounting control of the University.
+The Statement includes those intercollegiate athletics revenues and expenses made on behalf of the University's intercollegiate athletics programs by outside organizations not under the accounting control of the University.
 Because the Statement presents only a selected portion of the activities of the University, it is not intended to and does not present either the financial position, changes in financial position or cash flows for the year then ended.
 Revenues and expenses are directly identifiable with each category presented and are reported accordingly.
 Revenues and expenses not directly identifiable to a specific sport are reported under the category "Non-Program Specific."